-Below is example of output when packet disconnect was received by EdgeOS:
+Below is an example of the output when a disconnect packet was received by EdgeOS:

 3. Add EdgeRouter to Splynx and set up settings in Splynx

-Networking -> Routers and choose the NAS Type Ubiquiti:
+Networking -> Routers -> Add and choose the NAS Type as Ubiquiti:

-You can add additional attributes to the configuration of NAS Type under
+You can add additional attributes to the configuration of the NAS Type under